 Here’s How I Made the Cinnamon Sugar Filling

-While the bread machine was doing its thing, I made the filling.
-I used light brown sugar, ground cinnamon, bread flour, unsalted butter and sea salt.
+While the bread machine was making the dough, I made the filling.
+I used light brown sugar, ground cinnamon, bread flour, unsalted butter, and sea salt.

-First, I whisked together the brown sugar, cinnamon, flour and salt until everything was well combined.
-Then, I added melted butter.
+First, I whisked together the brown sugar, cinnamon, flour, and salt until well combined.
+Then, I added the melted butter.

 I stirred the mixture until the butter was fully incorporated.